 - Patients and families: We are working to bring clinicians and patients together to address the ever-increasing costs and complexities of our health care system.
 HealthInsight convenes Patient and Family Advisory Councils to bring understanding of the public perspective in order to help improve health outcomes.

 Drivers of Change: Improved System Performance Relationships

-While HealthInsight’s efforts have produced measureable improvements in the quality of health care provided in our communities, we believe we need a multifaceted approach if we are to move beyond gradual, incremental improvements to produce the major changes needed to achieve demonstratively better outcomes at reasonable costs.
+While HealthInsight's efforts have produced measureable improvements in health care quality, we believe we need a multifaceted approach if we are to move beyond gradual, incremental improvements to produce the major changes needed to achieve better outcomes at reasonable costs.